EPC-MSU/XILab/README.md

 ## How to deploy a XiLab project on a Windows computer

+**Important**: For Windows 10, XILab can only be build with administrator rights or by the administrator himself, otherwise you will get errors during the build

 1. Clone the XiLab repository https://github.com/EPC-MSU/XILab to ***C:\Projects\xilab***.
 Go to the desired branch and the required state in it.
 Or on https://github.com/EPC-MSU/XILab select the desired state and download the archive.
 Which to unpack in  ***C:\Projects\xilab***.

 2. Clone the **libximc** repository https://github.com/EPC-MSU/libximc to the **C:\Projects\libximc-win** folder